pism/pism/doc/sphinx/simplified-geometry.rst

 bed topography.

 See :numref:`tab-eisII` for how to run all EISMINT II experiments in PISM.
-Experiments below the horizontal line are only documented in [EISIIdescribe]_.
+Experiments below the horizontal line are only documented in :cite:`EISIIdescribe`.

 .. list-table:: Running the EISMINT II experiments in PISM.
 Use ``-skip -skip_max 5``, on
                 the `61\times 61` default grid, for significant speedup.